Do you like to win? If you do, Baldwin Wallace University and its outstanding wrestling program is the place for you!

-The BW wrestling program has been one best in the Ohio Athletic Conference, the Mideast (2016 and 2017) and Central Region (2018 and 2019) of Division III and all of NCAA Division III.
-In addition, BW wrestlers also have made a significant commitment in the classroom and have had equal success.
-History proves those facts, both past and recent
+The BW wrestling program is one best in the Ohio Athletic Conference, the Mideast (2016 and 2017) and Central Region (2018-2020) and all of NCAA Division III.
+In addition, BW wrestlers also have made a significant commitment in the classroom.
+History proves those facts, both past and present.